Amplitude Structure of Optical Vortices Determines Annihilation Dynamics

-However, these small cores quickly diffract resulting in contributions to the vortex velocity from the background amplitude gradients.
+However, small cores quickly diffract, resulting in contributions to the vortex velocity from the background core amplitude gradients at later propagation distances where one vortex is no longer effectively alone in the beam.
 To conceptually understand the impact of these gradients on the vortex motion, we must look at the changes in the background field with $z$.
-For our purposes, we use an approximation of the background field which consists of only one vortex in the Gaussian beam and compare that with the motion of the other vortex, as shown in Fig.~\ref{fig:diffractingcores}.
+For our purposes, as shown in Fig. \ref{fig:diffractingcores}, we use an approximation of the background field which consists of only one vortex in the Gaussian beam and compare that with the motion of the other vortex.
 This will not be the true background field, since to find the background field at any given propagation distance one would need to divide out the vortex of interest, including its ellipticity, from the field.
 Additionally, we know that the evolving ellipticity of the vortex itself can influence the trajectories, as discussed in~\cite{andersen2021tilt}.
 However, using this approximation at early propagation times where the vortices are expected to be mostly circular demonstrates the connection between the differing dynamics based on a different sized core.
 Particularly, the outward motion of a given vortex seen in Fig.~\ref{fig:numerical} can be attributed to the arrival of the diffraction wave from the neighboring vortex.